onnela-lab/forest/docs/source/jasmine.md

     - Contains start date/time and end date/time for each participant.\
     - Is useful for tracking whose data during which time range have been processed, especially for the online algorithm.

-(4) all_BV_set (.pkl)\
+(4) all_bv_set (.pkl)\
     - It is a dictionary, with the key as user ID and the value as a numpy array with size, where each column represents [start_timestamp, start_latitude, start_longitude, end_timestamp, end_latitude, end_longitude].
 If it is your first time run the code, it is set to NULL by default.
-If you want to continue your analysis from here in the future, all_BV_set is expected to be an input in your new analysis and it will be updated in that run.
+If you want to continue your analysis from here in the future, all_bv_set is expected to be an input in your new analysis and it will be updated in that run.
 The size of the file should be fixed overtime.

 (5) all_memory_dict (.pkl)\
     - It is also a dictionary, with the key as user ID and the value as a numpy array of other parameters for the user.
 If it is your first time run the code, it is set to NULL by default.
 If you want to continue your analysis from here in the future, all_memory_dict is expected to be an input in your new analysis and it will be updated in that run.
 The size of the file should be fixed overtime.